oracle/terraform-provider-oci/website/docs/r/database_autonomous_database.html.markdown

 * `is_auto_scaling_for_storage_enabled` - (Optional) (Updatable) Indicates if auto scaling is enabled for the Autonomous Database storage.
 The default value is `FALSE`.
 * `is_data_guard_enabled` - (Optional) (Updatable) **Deprecated.** Indicates whether the Autonomous Database has local (in-region) Data Guard enabled.
 Not applicable to cross-region Autonomous Data Guard associations, or to Autonomous Databases using dedicated Exadata infrastructure or Exadata Cloud@Customer infrastructure.
 * `is_dedicated` - (Optional) True if the database is on [dedicated Exadata infrastructure](https://docs.oracle.com/en/cloud/paas/autonomous-database/index.html).
+* `is_dev_tier` - (Optional) (Updatable) This project introduces Autonomous Database for Developers (ADB-Dev), a free tier on dedicated infrastructure, and Cloud@Customer for database development purposes.
+ADB-Dev enables ExaDB customers to experiment with ADB for free and incentivizes enterprises to use ADB for new development projects.Note that ADB-Dev have 4 CPU and 20GB of memory.
+For ADB-Dev , memory and CPU cannot be scaled
 * `is_free_tier` - (Optional) (Updatable) Indicates if this is an Always Free resource.
 The default value is false.
 Note that Always Free Autonomous Databases have 1 CPU and 20GB of memory.
 For Always Free databases, memory and CPU cannot be scaled.

 	This cannot be updated in parallel with any of the following: licenseModel, dbEdition, cpuCoreCount, computeCount, computeModel, adminPassword, whitelistedIps, isMTLSConnectionRequired, openMode, permissionLevel, privateEndpointLabel, nsgIds, dbVersion, isRefreshable, dbName, scheduledOperations, dbToolsDetails, or isLocalDataGuardEnabled When `db_workload` is `AJD` it cannot be `true`.